• Skip to main content

 1. The Science behind Mutton, lamb, beef liver

 The liver is soft and tender tissue with 70% water.
-When you cook lamb liver for long with salt, it quickly releases all its water and gets tough and chewy.
-So the best way to cook the liver is to reduce cooking time to 5 minutes in total.
-Lastly, never add water while cooking the liver.
-You may add tomatoes or yogurt that releases water while cooking.
+When you cook lamb liver for a long with salt, it quickly releases all its water and gets tough and chewy.
+So the best way to cook the liver is to reduce the cooking time to 5 minutes in total.

-2. How to clean liver before cooking?
+2. How to clean the liver before cooking?

 The liver has a thin membrane on it.
 Always remove that membrane and then cut it into small cubes.
 Sprinkle a little salt on the raw liver and leave it for 15 minutes.
 Then wash it thoroughly removing all blood veins.